AtrCheema/SeqMetrics/paper/paper.md

 From a programming perspective, the SeqMetrics library employs a modular architecture, offering functional and class-based APIs for smooth integration across diverse coding environments.
-The class-based API consists of ‘RegressionMetrics’ and ‘ClassificationMetrics’ classes (Figure 1a), which provide users with a structured approach for model evaluation.
+The class-based API consists of ‘RegressionMetrics’ and ‘ClassificationMetrics’ classes (\autoref{fig1}a), which provide users with a structured approach for model evaluation.
 The user has to first initialize these classes by providing the data and then all the performance metrics are available from the respect instances of the classes.
-Conversely, the functional API offers a more simplified approach to access these metrics without initializing the classes initially (Fig. 1b).
+Conversely, the functional API offers a more simplified approach to access these metrics without initializing the classes initially (\autoref{fig1}b).
 All the functions which calculate performance metrics receive two arrays as obligatory input arguments and return a scalar value as output.
 With a unified API design and minimal dependency only on NumPy, the library prioritizes efficiency in computational tasks.
 It ensures